Reading Time: 7 minutes

 Navigating the World of Swiss Wine

-We haven’t tasted enough Swiss wine to make a general assessment of it but have experienced enough to be intrigued.
-The only other time we had Swiss wine was during our visit to parts of Valais and Vaud in May 2015 when we had less than a week to explore the wine selections in the supermarkets and visit a few wineries.
+We haven’t tasted enough Swiss wines to make an assessment of them but have experienced enough to be intrigued.
+The only other time we had Swiss wines was during our visit to parts of Valais and Vaud in May 2015 when we had less than a week to explore the wine selections in the supermarkets and visit a few wineries.
 We look forward to making an investigative trip through the wine regions of Switzerland in the near future.

 During our short stay in Switzerland, we got the chance to visit the Lavaux Vineyard Terraces, a UNESCO World Heritage site.
-The vines in Lavaux could be traced back to the 11th century when Cistercian monks were tending the vines in this area.
+The vines in Lavaux dates back to the 11th century when Cistercian monks were tending the vines in this area.
 However, other evidence suggests that the vines here could go as far back as the Roman times.

 When people think of Switzerland, the things that come to mind are usually chocolate, skiing, private banking, watches, and political neutrality.
-Not much is known about Swiss wine outside of Switzerland.
+Not much is known about Swiss wine outside Switzerland.
 Why is that?
-The limited awareness is not due to the lack of quality or quantity, but because it is produced mostly for domestic consumption.
-Almost all the Swiss wine is consumed within Switzerland and not a lot of people outside of the country get to try it.
+The limited awareness is not due to the lack of quality or quantity but because almost all the Swiss wines are consumed within Switzerland, and not a lot of people outside the country get to try them.
 To paint a more vivid picture, here are some numbers to consider:

 - There are around 15,000 hectares of vineyards in Switzerland producing 93, 365 tonnes of wine, which is equivalent to about 2% of the total wine production in France.

 - Only about 2% of the Swiss wine production is exported, which makes Swiss wine so elusive to the outside world.